chiragkyal/enhancements/enhancements/cert-manager/trust-manager-controller.md

 approach.

-1. **Injection ConfigMap**: The controller creates a ConfigMap named `trust-manager-default-ca-injection` with the annotation `config.openshift.io/inject-trusted-cabundle: true`.
-CNO monitors for this annotation and injects the cluster's trusted CA bundle into the `ca-bundle.crt` key.
+1. **Injection ConfigMap**: The controller creates a ConfigMap named `trust-manager-default-ca-injection` with the label `config.openshift.io/inject-trusted-cabundle: true`.
+CNO monitors for this label and injects the cluster's trusted CA bundle into the `ca-bundle.crt` key.

 2. **Package Formatting**: The controller reads the injected CA bundle and formats it into trust-manager's expected